caocscar/workshops/pyspark sparksql/pyspark.md

 bsm
 bsm.show(5)
 ```
 **Note:** Columns are now in alphabetical order and not in order constructed.
-Analytically, column order makes no difference.
-Visually, sometimes it does.
+Theoretically, column order makes no difference.
+Practically and visually, sometimes it does.

 ### Parquet Files
 Parquet is a column-store data format in Hadoop.
 They consist of a set of files in a folder.